KernelCaleb/Kustonomicon/Queries/Azure Storage Account/StorageBlob_MassDownload.md

 # Azure Storage Account: Mass Blob Download

 ### Description
-This query will detect when a mass download of unique blob files occures, use the `blob_threshold` value to define when to generate an alert or return results.
+This query will detect when a mass download of unique blob files occurs, use the `blob_threshold` value to define when to generate an alert or return results.
 Adversaries access and exfiltrate blob data after through bypassing storage account controls or a misconfiguration of the storage account access controls.
 This query can help to identify suspicious behavior, alert on exfiltration of sensitive data from a given storage account, or uncover unknown access.

 ### Query
 ```kql